CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 Two plugins need to be installed: **MO360** and **PPF**.

-## ProcessForce
+## CompuTec ProcessForce

-You can optionally access the MO360 plugin directly within the ProcessForce interface.
+You can optionally access the MO360 plugin directly within the CompuTec ProcessForce interface.

 ![Manufacturing Order 360](../manufacturing-order-360/media/image2020-9-14-23-18-44.png)